 Diets supplemented with pears have improved lipid metabolism and increased the plasma antioxidant potential in rats fed with added cholesterol (6).

 Fruit consumption may affect smokers and non-smokers differently.
-One study has found that pear consumption increased total antioxidant capacity in non-smokers, but not in smokers.
-In non-smokers, levels of total cholesterol, high density lipoprotein and low density lipoprotein increased significantly; while in smokers, total cholesterol and low density lipoprotein levels decreased (7).
+One study found that pear consumption increased total antioxidant capacity in non-smokers but not smokers.
+In non-smokers, total cholesterol, high-density lipoprotein, and low-density lipoprotein increased significantly, while in smokers, total cholesterol and low-density lipoprotein levels decreased (7).

 Pears are said to have this antidiabetic quality due to their concentration of anthocyanins (9).

-Aqueous and ethanolic extracts of both peel and pulp from 8 different pear varieties have been demonstrated to possess antihyperglycemic qualities, due to the phenolic content.
-Pears can be included in a healthy diet for people with type 2 diabetes to help manage early stages of hyperglycemia (10).
+Aqueous and ethanolic peel and pulp extracts from 8 different pear varieties have been demonstrated to possess antihyperglycemic qualities due to the phenolic content.
+Pears can be included in a healthy diet for people with type 2 diabetes to help manage the early stages of hyperglycemia (10).